htadicha/ComfyZone/README.md

 - Heroku automatically provides `DATABASE_URL` when you add Postgres
 - The settings.py is configured to use `DATABASE_URL` if available
-- No need to set DB_NAME, DB_USER, etc. on Heroku
+- DB_NAME, DB_USER, etc. are not set on Heroku (handled automatically)
 - When neither `DATABASE_URL` nor `DB_*` overrides are defined locally, the project uses SQLite automatically so `python manage.py runserver` works out of the box.

 #### Static Files